1st Australian Conference on Engineering Geology

 Engineering Geologists – A Call to Arms!

 The implementation progress of the IAEG C25 Guidelines on Engineering Geological Models will be reviewed and lessons learnt during the roll out will be discussed.
-Some outstanding issues facing engineering geologists within Australia that require further effort will be discussed along with a global perspective of key issues that engineering geologists will face and their potential future contributions.
+Some outstanding issues facing engineering geologists within Australia that require further effort will be suggested along with a global perspective of key issues that engineering geologists will face and their potential future contributions.

 Biography